Nessi-datatool/nessi/backend/src/reports/grafana_dashboard.md

 ## Overview

-The Nessi Reports Dashboard provides a comprehensive view of system metrics and performance indicators.
-It's designed to help monitor and analyze various aspects of the Nessi system in real-time.
+The nessi.dev Reports Dashboard provides a comprehensive view of system metrics and performance indicators.
+It's designed to help monitor and analyze various aspects of the nessi.dev system in real-time.

 ## Dashboard Structure